 Samos Cat Rescue exists from 2012 and is a collaboration between Greece (Greek Cat Rescue), Germany (Samos Katzenhilfe) and the Netherlands (Stichting Cat Rescue Samos).

 The team consists of different nationalities and everyone works on voluntary basis.

-The work consists of keeping the shelter running and feeding and taking care of the stay cats on Samos.
-They work closely with local authorities and vets.
+Work consists of keeping the shelter running and feeding and taking care of the stay cats on Samos.
+The shelter works closely with local authorities and vets.

 On Samos there are a lot of stray cats and this is traditionally also part of Greece.
 They look for food at garbage and there is no medical care whatsoever.
 No one is responsible for these poor animals.
 The sterilization must ensure a healthy and controlled population and a better life for the cats.